zeh/snowflake/README.md

 yarn export
 ```

+This will create static files that are ready to be deployed to a standard web server.

+## Editing

+Edit [src/ladder/data/ladder-medium.json](/src/ladder/data/ladder-medium.json) to see changes reflected in how the application behaves.

 ## Future work

 * Allow job title selection with sorting based on stronger categories
 * Allow different ladders from different JSON files
 * Tweak and create a Work&Co-specific ladder
 * Add archetype calculation
+* Deploy to netlify
+* Allow loading external JSON files
+* Add ESLint